christianotieno/react-redux-bookstore/README.md

 # React-Redux Bookstore App

-This project got bootstrapped with Create React App.
+> This project got bootstrapped with Create React App.

+## A summary description of the project and its features underlying features below.

+**In this project, we used React and Redux to build a simple application.
+The project was a real-world project for a fictional company that required our help.
+The project got split into multiple milestones, and each had functional and technical requirements that all got implemented.**

 ![screenshot](./public/screenshot.png)

-A summary description of the project and its features underlying features below.

 ## Built With